mnbroatch/react-dialogue-tree/README.md

 Under the hood, it uses [YarnBound](https://github.com/mnbroatch/yarn-bound).
 This repo also functions as an example of how to integrate YarnBound into a component.

+A live demo is [on the author's web site](https://matthewbroatch.com/)

 # Installation
 ----------------